morandd/aframe-heatmap3d/README.md

 invertElevation | Default: white=1, black=0.
 If this is true, white=0, black=1 | false
 renderMode | "surface" or "particles" | surface particleSize | Particle size, for renderMode=particles | 1.0
-width | width of component, in AFrame units | 1 height | depth of component (on Z axis, not Y axis), in AFrame units.
-Note that the height (Y axis) is always 1 | =width
+height | depth of component (on Z axis, not Y axis) |  1 width | width of component, in AFrame units | (see below)

 ## Using ##
 Supply a greyscale image (or a color image, in which case the Red pixel value is taken).
 Normally white=0 elevation and black=1 elevation, or use invertElevation to switch this.
 Greyscale values are respected, or use `stretch:true` to stretch the values so it fully covers elevation 0 to elevation 1.

-The component is always 1 aframe unit high, so adjust the entity's "scale" Y axis attribute to adjust the height.
+If you specify just one of `height` or `width`, the other will be calculated based on the aspect ratio of the `src` image.
+The default height is 1.
+You can also specify both height and width to force a certain size.
+The map is always vertically 1 AFrame unit high, so adjust the entity's "scale" Y axis attribute to adjust the height.

 ### Color Palettes ###
 There are a few built-in palettes: `greypurple`, `aquablues`, `reds`, `redblue`, `grass`, `greens`, and `autumn`.
 These are taken from